 They were taken on a six week training cruise, in which they learned the rudiments of gunnery, and crewing a man-of-war.
 At the end of the six weeks, they were assigned to regular naval ships.
 There was continual debate as to whether the seagoing method, or the static training ship was the most efficient in producing useful naval personnel.

 There was an embarassing mishap to HMS Northampton in May 1904.
-She grounded heavily on the Curlane Bank, on the western side of Cork Harbour.
-She remained fast for 24 hours until towed free by HMS Aeolus and HMT Stormcock.
-The fact that this bank is well out of the shipping lane would suggest a major navigational error.
+She grounded heavily on the Spit Bank, opposite Queenstown.
+She remained fast for 24 hours until towed free by HMS Aeolus and HMT Stormcock .

 Intense lobbying for an Irish training ship continued on behalf of Irish interests.
 In the latter half of the 19th Century, a positive outcome was achieved, mainly as the result of efforts of Cork Nationalist MP, Captain Anthony Donelan.
 He asked numerous questions in Parliament, about the possibility of basing a training ship at Cork.
-He was also very concerned about the under-
+He was also very concerned about the under-utilisation of Haulbowline dockyard.